Molly (1783 ship): Career

 Missing online issues of Lloyd's Register (LR) mean that Molly first appeared in the register in 1786, even though she had already appeared in Lloyd's List in 1785.
 For many years Lloyd's Register gave her origin as simply "Amer", though by the early 1790s it had switched to "Halifax".

-1st slave voyage (1792–1793): Captain John Coulthard sailed from Liverpool on 28 September 1792, bound for West Africa.
+1st voyage transporting enslaved people (1792–1793): Captain John Coulthard sailed from Liverpool on 28 September 1792, bound for West Africa.
 This was his first voyage as a captain.
 Unfortunately for him, he died on 27 February 1793.
 Captain Nehemiah Evans replaced Coulthard.
-Molly arrived at Kingston on 25 May 1793 with 134 slaves.
+Molly arrived at Kingston on 25 May 1793 with 134 captives.
 She sailed for Liverpool on 19 July and arrived back there on 2 October.
 She had left Liverpool with 19 crew members and she had suffered 11 crew deaths on her voyage.

-2nd slave voyage (1794–Loss): Captain John Sillars sailed from Liverpool on 5 July 1794.
+2nd voyage transporting enslaved people (1794–Loss): Captain John Sillars sailed from Liverpool on 5 July 1794.